MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ## Pull the Active Directory Database (NTDS.dit) from Domain Controller

 Active Directory Database **NTDS.dit** contains information about all users in domain including password hashes.
 Thus, it is a main target for attackers to harvest it first, then use various tools to perform offline brute force attack on it.
+The following steps demonstrate how stealing NTDS.dit could happpen:

 1. Use the same elevated command prompt that you passed *SamiraA* kerberos ticket to in the previous section.
 2. Traverse to where PsExec is located and execute the following command.